petitnau/algorand-vaults/README.md

 not_create:

-//* Check if we're calling the set_escrow function *//
+//* Check if we're calling the init_escrow function *//

 // check if there is one other transactions in this atomic group: the payment transaction needed to initialize the escrow account global GroupSize int 2
+==
+bz not_setescrow

+// check if the application call has 1 argument: the byte string "set_escrow" and the vault address txn NumAppArgs int 2
+==
+bz not_setescrow

+txna ApplicationArgs 0
+byte "set_escrow"
 ==
 bz not_setescrow